raff/walkngo/README.md

     go run walkngo.go -- go-source-file.go

-The '--' tell 'go run' to stop looking for go files, otherwise it gets utterly confused.
+The '--' tells 'go run' to stop looking for go files, otherwise it gets utterly confused.

 If you build it you can just run: